-Staff told us the practice manager took complaints and concerns seriously and responded to them appropriately to improve the quality of care.
+Staff told us the provider took complaints and concerns seriously and responded to them appropriately to improve the quality of care.

-The provider had a policy providing guidance to staff about how to handle a complaint.
+The practice had a policy providing guidance to staff about how to handle a complaint.
 The practice information leaflet explained how to make a complaint.